scen/stanleycen.com/posts/facebook-messaging-analytics-android.md

 # Android Facebook Messaging Analytics

-"For the past" five days I've been working on an open source Android application for analyzing your Facebook messaging data.
+For the past five days I've been working on an open source Android application for analyzing your Facebook messaging data.
 I tried to follow the Android UI guidelines as closely as possible and even emulated Google's new card interface!
 Here's a couple of screenshots: